-The Director of Financial Aid reviews the results of the Free Application for Federal Student Aid (FAFSA).
-Students are assigned a standard cost of attendance budget based upon anticipated costs for tuition and fees (based on program of study and curriculum plan), housing, transportation, books and supplies, and other miscellaneous expenses.
-The result of the FAFSA, the expected family contribution (EFC) is subtracted from the budget; the remainder is defined as financial need.
-There are some forms of financial aid which can only be awarded to a student with financial need and the total of all awards of need-based aid cannot exceed an individual student's calculated financial need.
-Aid programs which are restricted to students with financial need are referred to as need-based aid.
-Those aid programs which can be awarded in excess of a student's financial need are called non-need-based aid.
-The total of need-based and non-need-based aid cannot exceed a student's cost of attendance budget.

-When reviewing the student's FAFSA results, the Director of Financial Aid determines the student's financial need and screens the student for eligibility for all aid programs administered by Bellin College.
-Eligibility for individual aid programs may be based on grade level, dependency status, program of study, past financial aid received, and other factors.
-All factors must be considered when determining the aid for which the student may qualify.
+The director of financial aid reviews the results of the free application for federal student aid (FAFSA).
+Students are assigned a standard cost of attendance budget based upon anticipated costs for tuition and fees (based on program of study and curriculum plan), housing, transportation, books and supplies and other miscellaneous expenses.
+The result of the FAFSA, the expected family contribution (EFC), is subtracted from the budget and the remainder is defined as financial need.
+The director of financial aid determines the student's financial need and screens the student for eligibility for all aid programs administered by Bellin College.
+Eligibility for individual aid programs may be based on grade level, dependency status, program of study, past financial aid received and other factors.